wasdJens/react-bundling-example/README.md

 ### Concept

-A single application with multiple "smaller" applications inside which should not always be loaded / included in the final bundle size think of something like that:
+A single application with multiple "smaller" applications inside which should not always be loaded / included in the initial loading size think of something like that:

 ```
 Application